trujilml/professional-coding-portfolio/README.md

 # Professional Coding Portfolio

+## Basis
+Mekayla Trujillo's professional portfolio showcasing an about section of the developer, a section showcasing her latest work, and a contact section housing her social media sites and a form section inquiring about questions or references of her work.

+## Developed with
+- HTML
+- CSS

 # User Story
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples